TSL-UOB/CAV-Database/guide/readme.md

 # Making a table in SQL

 Let's generate a static lookup table that can be used to access some data.
+We will create a schema, then a table in that schema and then import a csv file into the table.

-Create a schema called "sim_log":
+Create a schema called "sim_log"

 ``` sql
 CREATE SCHEMA sim_log;